Lucy F. Pemberton

 Nuclear Transport in Chromatin Assembly and Transcriptional Regulation

-Our lab is interested in how assembly and disassembly of chromatin regulates gene expression , replication and DNA repair.
-Correct regulation is fundamental to cellular processes such as cell division, differentiation and development , and misregulation can lead to genomic instability and ultimately cancer.
+Our lab is interested in how the assembly and disassembly of chromatin regulates gene expression, replication and DNA repair.
+Correct regulation is fundamental to cellular processes such as cell division, differentiation and development, and misregulation can lead to genomic instability and cancer.

 Background.
-Chromatin consists of histone proteins and DNA , assembled into individual repeating units called nucleosomes.
-New nucleosomes must be assembled every cell division following replication , and nucleosomes must be rapidly disassembled and assembled to allow the transcription and DNA repair machineries access to the DNA.
-There are many proteins and protein complexes that can modify and assemble chromatin.
-We are interested in the role that histone chaperones and chromatin assembly proteins play in this process
+Chromatin consists of histone proteins and DNA, assembled into individual repeating units called nucleosomes.
+New nucleosomes must be assembled every cell division following replication, and nucleosomes must be rapidly disassembled and assembled to allow the transcription and DNA repair machineries access to the DNA.
+The control of nucleosome architecture and chromatin structure is a key mechanism in the regulation of gene expression that is shared among all eukaryotes.
+There are many proteins and protein complexes that can modify and assemble chromatin: Histone modifiers such as HATs, HDACs, and HMTs, the ATP-dependent chromatin remodelers, such as SWI/SNF and RSC, and the histone chaperones.
+We are interested in the role that histone chaperones and chromatin assembly proteins play in this process and how they interact with other chromatin modifiers.

 Focus of the Lab.
 Histones are synthesized in the cytoplasm and imported into the nucleus.
-Our lab focuses on the early events of chromatin assembly , including how nuclear import helps coordinate the assembly of chromatin.
+Our lab focuses on early and late events of chromatin assembly and the role of histone chaperones.

-Nuclear import of histones.
-Nuclear transport is intimately involved in the response of cells to external signals and is important in the development of cancer , and infection by viruses such as HIV.
-Nuclear import and export occurs through the nuclear pore complex (NPC) , a large structure embedded in the nuclear membrane , and is mediated by an evolutionarily conserved group of transport factors called karyopherins or importins.
-We have identified the specific karyopherins , and determined the nuclear localization sequences (NLS) for each of the core histones.
-The NLS within each histone overlaps with the amino termini , which are known to be post-transcriptionally modified by acetylation , methylation and phosphorylation.
-These modifications represent a reversible mechanism by which the karyopherin-NLS interactions are regulated , and suggests epigenetics play a role in nuclear transport.
+Nuclear import of histones and histone chaperones.
+Nuclear transport is intimately involved in the response of cells to external signals and is important in the development of cancer, and infection by viruses such as HIV.
+Nuclear import and export occurs through the nuclear pore complex (NPC), a large structure embedded in the nuclear membrane, and is mediated by an evolutionarily conserved group of transport factors called karyopherins or importins.
+We have identified the specific karyopherins and determined the nuclear localization sequences (NLS) for each of the core histones.
+The NLSs within each histone are post-transcriptionally modified by acetylation, methylation and phosphorylation.
+We propose these modifications play a role in nuclear transport.
+We are characterizing how histone modifications also regulate the interactions of histones with histone chaperones and so regulate the histone trafficking and chromatin assembly.

 Using proteomics to identify interacting proteins and phosphorylation sites.
-We also have an ongoing collaboration with the lab of Don Hunt in the UVA Chemistry Dept. Using Mass Spectrometry we have carried out proteomic screens to search for interacting proteins of the histones , chromatin assembly factors and nuclear import factors.
+We have shown that Nap1 is a phosphorylated, nucleocytoplasmic shuttling protein.
+We have an ongoing collaboration with the lab of Don Hunt in the UVA Chemistry Dept. Using Mass Spectrometry we have carried out proteomic screens to search for interacting proteins of the histones, chromatin assembly factors and nuclear import factors.
 The proteins identified will help us understand how the above proteins function.
-We have also used Mass Spectrometry analysis to identify the phosphorylation sites on different proteins such as Nap1p , which will help elucidate the mechanism of their regulation.
+We have also used Mass Spectrometry analysis to identify the phosphorylation sites on different proteins such as Nap1, and acetylation sites on histones, which will help elucidate the mechanism of their regulation.

 - Pemberton L, Paschal B. Scientists share nuclear secrets at Jekyll Island.
 Traffic (Copenhagen, Denmark).
 2006;7(6): 751-60.
 PMID: 16637892